Lasterius/lasterius/README.md

 # Hello, world!

-I am a result-oriented frontend developer with over 3 years of experience.
+I am a result-oriented frontend developer.
 My confidence and proactiveness manifest in the ability to independently solve technical challenges while maintaining a high standard of quality.

 ## Skills